coreos/docs/enterprise-registry/initial-setup/index.md

 #       secret_key: An object gateway user secret key
 #       bucket_name: The bucket under RADOS
 #
+# All non-local storages require CORS settings to allow GETs and PUTs from any origin.
+# Examples can be found at https://gist.github.com/jzelinskie/1ceb32a89f650c29eb8d
 DISTRIBUTED_STORAGE_CONFIG:
  local:
     # The name of the storage provider